swapstar10/swapstar10-PEP-JavaSQLRestProject_Recipe/README.md

 ## Database Design

 The database schema is defined in sqlScript.sql.
 It provides structured tables for:
-- Chef –> Stores user and role information.
+- Chef: Stores user and role information.
-- Recipe –> Represents culinary entries created by chefs.
+- Recipe: Represents culinary entries created by chefs.
-- Ingredient –> Captures all possible components used in recipes.
+- Ingredient: Captures all possible components used in recipes.
-- RecipeIngredient –> A join table managing the many-to-many relationship between recipes and ingredients.
+- RecipeIngredient: A join table managing the many-to-many relationship between recipes and ingredients.
 This schema ensures normalized data storage and efficient querying.

 ## Core Features

-1. Database Initialization
+- #### Database Initialization
 RecipeHub sets up all necessary tables for chefs, recipes, and ingredients, ensuring the backend is fully equipped for data persistence and retrieval.

-2. Recipe Management
+- #### Recipe Management
 Users can create, update, delete, and search recipes by keyword.
 This functionality is implemented through RecipeDAO, RecipeService, and RecipeController.

-3. Ingredient Management
+- #### Ingredient Management
 Ingredients can be added, updated, deleted, or searched, ensuring flexible control over recipe composition.
 These features are handled within the IngredientDAO, IngredientService, and IngredientController.

-4. Chef Management
+- #### Chef Management
 Chef information can be maintained with full CRUD operations and keyword search.
 This ensures recipes are properly attributed to their creators and chef profiles remain up-to-date (ChefDAO and ChefService).

-5. Authentication & Access Control
+- #### Authentication & Access Control
      - Chefs can register, log in, and log out, providing a secure entry point for the system.
      - AuthenticationService and AuthenticationController govern this functionality.
      - Admin-only restrictions are enforced by AdminMiddleware, ensuring only privileged users can update or delete ingredients and delete recipes.

 ## Technology Stack